MCP Server

 list-skills

 CALL THIS FIRST — before any other tool — on the first turn of every new conversation, and again when entering a new domain.
 This discovers the workflow skills for the server: the step-by-step playbooks that carry the correct workflow, field IDs, and gotchas for each Whatagraph task (widgets, blends, filters, reports, automations, sources, and more).
 Skills are the operating manual — the other tools expose the raw API, and these playbooks tell you how to drive it, so loading the matching one before you build a call is what makes multi-step flows succeed instead of failing on a field name or ID.
 The index is small, cached, and read-only.
 Use load-skill to read a skill's full content; skill names follow a predictable whatagraph-<domain> convention, so a known domain can be loaded directly without listing first.
+A skill is listed even when this agent is missing a tool it needs — those tools are named in missing_required_tools, so you can read the playbook and tell the user which grant to ask the team owner for.
 Use action to choose the operation:

 • search — find skills matching a query (requires query parameter).
 Supports natural language queries (e.g. "how to create a report") and keyword searches.